Ge0frey/Ge0frey/README.md

 - 👋 Hi, I’m @Ge0frey
 - 👀 I’m interested in Web development and Web3
-- 🌱 I’m currently learning the MERN stack
+- 🌱 I’m currently learning C and Rust
 - 💞️ I’m looking to collaborate on real world projects to enhance my skills
 - 📫 How to reach me jeffkimzyjoe@gmail.com